 Volunteer in New Zealand and get involved in vital environmental conservation projects.
 This project focuses on preserving and restoring New Zealand’s unique, natural beauty.
-Volunteers will take part in varied activities which may include: environmental monitoring, heritage restoration, tree planting, endangered species protection and disaster relief.
-This project will be enjoyed by all who have a love for the outdoors, who are environmentally concerned and who are up for a challenge.
-Although the start location is Auckland, volunteers can choose to transfer to more rural locations, around Hamilton, where the natural environment can be truly appreciated.
+Volunteers will take part in varied activities which may include environmental monitoring, heritage restoration, tree planting, endangered species protection and disaster relief to name some.
+This project will be enjoyed by all who have a love for the outdoors, who are environmentally concerned and up for a challenge.
+The North Island is one of 2 locations in New Zealand that volunteers can choose to work in, the second location being the South Island.
+Although the start location is Auckland, volunteers can choose to transfer directly to more rural locations around Hamilton, where the natural environment can be truly appreciated.

 Why choose this project?

 - Become a responsible global citizen and understand the impact of climate change and pollution.

 - End the suffering of species and habitat loss as well as environmental degradation.